AnkitKachhawa1/strm/README.md

 # .STRM File Creatoor
 This simple web application allows users to create .strm (stream) files quickly and easily.
-STRM files are used to store links to streaming media, often used in media center software like Kodi or Plex to add streaming content to a library.
+STRM files are used to store links to streaming media, often used in media center software like Kodi,Jellyfin or Emby to add streaming content to a library.
 Key Features:

 User-friendly interface: A clean, straightforward form for inputting information.